fileverse/fileverse-cryptography/README.md

   - `encryptedData`: The encrypted data (string or EciesCipher object).
 - **Returns:** The decrypted data as a Uint8Array.

+### NaCl Secret Box Module

+#### `generateSecretBoxKey(): Uint8Array`

+Generates a cryptographically secure 32-byte secret key for use with secret box encryption.

+- **Returns:** A 32-byte Uint8Array suitable for secret box operations.

+#### `secretBoxEncrypt(key: Uint8Array, message: Uint8Array, urlSafe?: boolean): string`

+Encrypts data using NaCl's secretbox authenticated encryption.

+- **Parameters:**
+  - `key`: The 32-byte secret key as a Uint8Array.
+  - `message`: The data to encrypt as a Uint8Array.
+  - `urlSafe`: Optional.
+Whether to use URL-safe base64 encoding.
+Default: false.
+- **Returns:** The encrypted data as a base64-encoded string containing nonce and ciphertext.
+- **Throws:** Error if the key length is invalid (not 32 bytes).

+#### `secretBoxDecrypt(key: Uint8Array, encrypted: string): Uint8Array`

+Decrypts data that was encrypted with secretBoxEncrypt.

+- **Parameters:**
+  - `key`: The 32-byte secret key as a Uint8Array.
+  - `encrypted`: The encrypted data string returned by secretBoxEncrypt.
+- **Returns:** The decrypted data as a Uint8Array.
+- **Throws:**
+  - Error if the key length is invalid (not 32 bytes).
+  - Error if the encrypted message format is invalid.
+  - Error if the nonce length is invalid (not 24 bytes).
+  - Error if decryption fails (authentication failure or corrupted data).

 ### RSA Module

 #### `generateRSAKeyPair<E extends EncodingType = "base64">(keySize?: number, encoding?: E): Promise<RsaKeyPairType<E>>`